Control Requires Models

 The Good Regulator Theorem

-In 1970 Roger Conant and W. Ross Ashby proved a result they titled, with unusual directness, “Every Good Regulator of a System Must Be a Model of That System.”
-The Good Regulator Theorem states that any regulator capable of achieving reliable control must embody a model of the system it regulates.
-This is not a slogan dressed up as mathematics.
-It is a demonstration that control and representation are the same problem seen from two sides.
+In 1970 Roger Conant and W. Ross Ashby proved a result they titled, with unusual directness, “Every Good Regulator of a System Must Be a Model of That System.”1 The Good Regulator Theorem is often paraphrased as saying that every effective regulator must embody a model of the system it regulates.
+The formal result is narrower.
+Given a specified system, payoff relation, and entropy-minimizing optimal regulator, Conant and Ashby show that an optimal regulator can be mapped homomorphically onto the system.
+Here model means a task-relevant structural correspondence, not necessarily a semantic representation available to the regulator.

 This is the counterpart, in the register of action, to the claim that understanding is model-mediated.
 There is no direct grip on the world for action any more than for comprehension.
-To know the world you need a model of it; to steer it you need a model too, and for the same reason — the structure of what you are dealing with has to be mirrored somewhere in the thing dealing with it.
-A model, on the anatomy given in the previous chapter, is a structured representation that preserves task-relevant distinctions relative to a purpose.
-Regulation is that definition put to work: the task is control, the relevant distinctions are the ones that change what action is called for, and the purpose is hitting the target.
+To know the world you need a model of it; to steer it you need a model too.
+Regulation puts the previous chapter’s anatomy to work: control supplies the task, distinctions that change the required action supply the relevant structure, and hitting the target supplies the purpose.

 The Tension